SAP-samples/cloud-sfsf-benefits-ext/README.md

 *SAP Employee Benefits Management* is a sample extension application for *SAP SuccessFactors Employee Central*.
 The application can be used by employees to make orders in specific benefit campaigns and by HR managers to manage employee benefits and set up new benefit campaigns.

-The purpose of this sample application is to show you how to deploy and configure a Java extension application for SAP SuccessFactors on the SAP Cloud Platform.
+The purpose of this sample application is to show you how to deploy and configure a Java extension application for SAP SuccessFactors on the SAP Business Technology Platform.

 ## System requirements